Guest Post by: Jilann Spitzmiller, Philomath Films

 Learn strong money management and budgeting so that you can make your money go as far as you can.

-In addition to making documentaries, both Jilann and Hank enjoy teaching documentary filmmaking at their local universities and here on Desktop Documentaries.
+In addition to making documentaries, both Jilann and her husband Hank enjoy teaching documentary filmmaking at their local universities and here on Desktop Documentaries.

 Browse Jilann's courses including her FREE Documentary Budget Cash Workflow Worksheet and Mini-Course.